Mark-MDO47/RubberBandGun/RBG_arduino/README.md

 # Arduino Code for the Rubber Band Gun (RBG): RBG_SciFi.ino
-The Arduino and its sketch RBG_SciFi.ino handily manages all the tasks including voice menus, storage of user configuration, LED rings, and sound generation.
+The Arduino and its sketch RBG_SciFi.ino handily manage all the tasks including voice menus, storage of user configuration, LED rings, and sound generation.
 It can do this because RBG_SciFi.ino has pre-computed tables built in that guide it, especially for state transitions and special effects.

 ## Generating Tables for the Code
 See the following for an overview of generating the tables for the RBG_SciFi.ino code: